Colour Stories and Crochet Memories

 – colours C and D with Pomegranate

-The only change I made is that I worked rounds 15 and 16 in colour C instead of B.
+Only in rounds 15 and 16 I used colour C instead of colour B.

-The skill level is rated as mid-intermediate.
-As usual in Pam’s designs there are a few special stitches.
-But they are all well explained.
+The Dahlia of Yore pattern is available on Ravelry (link at the end of this post).
+The difficulty is rated as mid-intermediate.
+There are a few special stitches, but all are well explained.
 Additionally, detailed photos for each round help in case something should be unclear.
-It‘s definitely worth trying!

 My Winter’s Love blanket – it’s finished